musevlt/mpdaf/doc/CoreLib/source/user_manual_muselet.rst

   >>> cat = Catalog.from_sources(cont, fmt='working')
   >>> cat.write('continuum_lines_z.cat', format='ascii')

 Finally it is possible to interact easily in topcat between the muselet catalog and a MUSE datacube opened in ds9.
 To do so one has to select the "Activation Action" menu and put the following custom code:

 >>> exec("topcat_show_ds9",toString(RA),toString(DEC),toString(LBDA_OBS001))

 .. figure:: user_manual_muselet/topcat_muselet_catalogs.png

-The shell script topcat_show_ds9 (inspired by Benjamin Clement) is provided in the MPDAF distribution and should be should be in your path.
+The shell script ``topcat_show_ds9`` (inspired by Benjamin Clement) is installed with MPDAF and should be in your path.

 Reference